Parts of a Tree: A Detailed Guide to Tree Anatomy

 2. Tree Trunk

 Did you know?
 The inside of a tree trunk contains growth rings that reveal its age and environmental history.
+You may also want to read about The Oldest Tree in the World in our special article.

 3. Branches

-Myth Buster: Contrary to whimsical ideas, trees don’t have arms—branches grow toward sunlight!
+Myth Buster: Contrary to whimsical ideas, trees don’t have arms; branches grow toward sunlight!

 4. Leaves